 This program will be a good fit if you:

-- Have a strong interest in public service and helping others
+- Have an interest in public service, government advocacy, or helping others

-- Have solid skills in negotiation, project management, writing and communication
+- Possess skills in negotiation, advocacy, writing, and communication

 Professional Schools Admitting Graduates

 - Drake University